DjangoGirls/tutorial/en/django_templates/README.md

 ![Figure 13.2](images/step2.png)

 It works!
-But we want the posts to be displayed like the static posts we created earlier in the __Introduction to HTML__ chapter.
+But we want the blog posts to be displayed like the static posts we created earlier in the __Introduction to HTML__ chapter.
 You can mix HTML and template tags.
 Our `body` will look like this:

 {% filename %}blog/templates/blog/post_list.html{% endfilename %}
 ```html